 (b) is about to or is making preparation to leave the State and the person’s evidence will not be obtained by the Commission if the person departs.

-(3) The powers conferred by subsection (2) must not be exercised unless the Commission is satisfied that the evidence of the person concerned is required for the purpose of investigating any conduct that constitutes or involves or may constitute or involve misconduct.
+(3) The powers conferred by subsection (2) must not be exercised unless the Commission is satisfied that the evidence of the person concerned is required for the purpose of investigating any conduct that constitutes or involves or may constitute or involve serious misconduct.

 (4) A warrant may be issued under subsection (2) without or before the issue of a summons to the person whose evidence is desired.